New Jazz Works Guidelines

 The Application

-CMA uses an online application through Submittable.
-Create a free Submittable account if you do not already have one.
-Only online applications will be accepted.
+CMA uses the online application platform Submittable.
+Go to cma.submittable.comto create a free Submittable account if you do not already have one.

-- Complete the online form directly, or draft your responses in an offline document as a backup, then copy and paste your information into the online application.
+• Complete the online form directly or draft your responses in an offline document as backup, then copy/paste your information into the online application.

 Uploads